microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 Once you have cloned and opened the Hotel Finder sample into Visual Studio, you need to replace a few variables with your app-specific keys.

-1. Edit the [RootLuisDialog.cs](Dialogs/RootLuisDialog.cs#L14) file and update the LuisModel attribute placeholders with the values corresponding to your Endpoint Key and Application ID (see below to locate).
+1. Edit the [RootLuisDialog.cs](Dialogs/RootLuisDialog.cs#L14) file and update the LuisModel attribute placeholders with the values corresponding to your Application ID and Endpoint ID (see below to locate).

         ````C#
         ...
         using Microsoft.Bot.Builder.Luis.Models;
         using Microsoft.Bot.Connector;

-        [LuisModel("YourModelId", "YourEndpointKey")]
+        [LuisModel("YourAppId", "YourEndpointKey")]
         public class RootLuisDialog : LuisDialog<object>
         {
         ...